 - Life expectancy increased from 46 to 48.5 years.
 This is a poor expectancy as compared with developed countries.
 But in any measurement of welfare, what is important to observe is not where a population stands at a given time, but what is the trend.
 Is the trend positive, or is it the reverse?

-- Number of one-year-olds fully immunized against measles rose from 30 to 40 percent.
+- Number of one-year-olds fully immunized against measles rose from thirty to forty percent.

-- Number of infants with low birth weight fell from 16 per thousand to 0.3 — almost none.
+- Number of infants with low birth weight fell from sixteen per thousand to less than one — almost none.

-- Percent of population with access to sanitation rose from 18 to 26.
+- Percent of population with access to sanitation rose from eighteen to twenty-six.

-- Percent of population with access to at least one health facility rose from 28 to 54.8.
+- Percent of population with access to at least one health facility rose from twenty-eight to fifty-four.

-- Radios per thousand population rose from 4 to 98.5.
+- Radios per thousand population rose from four to ninety-eight.

 Another even more comprehensive study published last year by Benjamin Powell of the Independent Institute, concludes: “We find that Somalia’s living standards have improved generally … not just in absolute terms, but also relative to other African countries since the collapse of the Somali central government.”